DiarmaidBirch/solar-panel-estimator/README.md

 ## Part 6: Model testing and evaluation
 For the final part I'm testing the model on the test data and evaluating its performance.

-* Testing the model: First I ran the model on the test data getting a RMSE of 0.055 and a r^2 value of 0.37.
+* Testing the model: First I ran the model on the test data getting a RMSE of 0.055 and a r^2 value of 0.52.
 * Visualising the results: I plotted a series of graphs to compare predicted outcomes and actual outcomes to find where my model could've improved.
 * Testing a hypothesis: Looking at the data it looked like the bigger an outlier the true performance ratio was from the mean the worse my model was at predicting it's true output.
 I confirmed this by finding the covariance between the two variables which turned out to be 0.58.

+## Conclusion
+My model can be seen as a partial success, while it is able to find some pattern between the variables and solar performance ratio an improvement can still be made.
+This could be done by gathering more data however I am limited in how many solar systems i could get data for.
+Instead more closely looking at data on a day by day basis instead of looking at year average patterns may improve results.
+However this would require significant computation to train the model on a daily data.